Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Methods

+\paragraph{Human Baseline Data} For our cross-human analysis, we utilize a dataset collected by \cite{graham2009liberals}, containing the aggregated responses from $1,613$ anonymous participants, a dataset collected by \cite{graham2011mapping}, containing aggregated responses $7,226$ from US-Americans and a dataset collected by \cite{kim2012moral}, containing $478$ South Koreans participants.
+All participants self-identified their political orientation on a spectrum from "very liberal" to "very conservative."
+We adopt the aggregation provided by the sources into liberal, moderate, and conservative groups to align with our model persona categories.
+The inclusion of South Korean participants allows for potential cross-cultural comparisons, though our primary analysis focuses on alignment with Western ideological categorizations that dominate most LLM training data.

-The intention of our work is to assess synthetic surveys and evaluate the alignment between participants and language models.
+\paragraph{Prompting} The intention of our work is to assess synthetic surveys and evaluate the alignment between participants and language models.
 Thus, we opt for a simple prompt, containing only the task and an optional persona stating the political and ethical ideology.
-With the reduction to the keywords of the political ideology, we force the system to tap into its built-in concepts without modifying them in context \cite{wei21}.
-The persona description prompts the model to represent the opinion of a "politically and ethically \{Conservative\;|\;Moderate\;|\;Liberal\}".
-We prompt the model on each question individually paired with the task description (Appendix \ref{appendix}).
+With the reduction to the keywords of the political ideology, we force the system to tap into its built-in concepts without modifying them in context \citep{wei2021finetuned}.
+The persona description prompts the model to represent the opinion of a \textit{"politically and ethically \{Conservative\;|\;Moderate\;|\;Liberal\}"}.
+We prompt the model on each question individually paired with the task description.
+For the base condition, we omit this description and simply ask the model to answer the question on the specified scale.

+\subparagraph{Example-Prompt} \textit{ You are a politically and ethically Conservative.\\ Label the sentence with whether you agree or disagree.
+Choose from the following labels: [0] strongly disagree, [1] moderately disagree, [2] slightly disagree, [3] slightly agree, [4] moderately agree, [5] strongly agree.
+Respond only with the predicted class (1, 2, 3, 4, 5).\\ Question: Compassion for those who are suffering is the most crucial virtue. }